nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 10) Check for Errors and Press "Finish"
 --------------------------------------
-Once the process is complete, a dialog appears.
-Check for any errors by pressing the "View Log" button, and press "Finish" to conclude the process.
+Upon completion, a dialog will appear, summarizing the process and any issues encountered.
+Press the "View Log" button to inspect any errors or warnings in detail.
+Finally, press the "Finish" button to conclude the process and close the dialog.

 .. figure:: img/memory_dump_0016.jpg
    :alt: Press "Finish"